-- (a) Shade and high-albedo materials: Achieve 1 BEAM Plus credit for providing shade on at least 5% of the site area and at least 50% of non-roof impervious surfaces on the site (parking, walkways, plazas) using light colored high-albedo materials (albedo of at least 0.4). - (b) Tree coverage: Achieve 2 bonus BEAM Plus credits for at least 10% of the total site area is provided with tree coverage. - (c) Air Ventilation Assessment: Achieve 2 BEAM Plus credits for demonstrating that better or equivalent ventilation performances compared to the baseline case under annual and summer wind condition. - (d) Intra urban heat island study: Achieve 2 bonus BEAM Plus credits for conducting an Intra Urban Heat Island Study demonstrating that a maximum Intra-Urban Heat Index in summer is less than 0.8°C. - c) SS 9 Immediate Neighbourhood Wind Environment - Wind amplification: Achieve 1 BEAM Plus credit for demonstrating that no pedestrian areas will be subject to excessive wind velocities caused by amplification due to the site layout design and/or building design.
+- (a) Shade and high-albedo materials: Achieve 1 BEAM Plus credit for providing shade on at least 5% of the site area and at least 50% of non-roof impervious surfaces on the site (e.g. parking, walkways, and plazas) using light colored highalbedo materials (albedo of at least 0.4). - (b) Tree coverage: Achieve 2 bonus BEAM Plus credits for at least 10% of the total site area provided with tree coverage. - (c) Air ventilation assessment: Achieve 2 BEAM Plus credits for demonstrating that better or equivalent ventilation performances, compared to the baseline case, under annual and summer wind conditions. - (d) Intra-urban heat island study: Achieve 2 bonus BEAM Plus credits for conducting an intra -urban heat island study demonstrating that a maximum intra-urban heat index in summer is less than 0.8°C.

+c) SS 9 Immediate Neighborhood Wind Environment

+• Wind amplification: Achieve 1 BEAM Plus credit for demonstrating that no pedestrian areas will be subject to excessive wind velocities caused by amplification due to the site layout design and / or building design.